xchwarze/addon-autossh/autossh/README.md

 ## Authors & contributors

-The original setup of this repository is by [Franck Nijhof][frenck].
+The original setup of this repository is by DSR!

 For a full list of all authors and contributors, check [the contributor's page][contributors].

-## We have got some Home Assistant add-ons for you

-Want some more functionality to your Home Assistant instance?

-We have created multiple add-ons for Home Assistant.
-For a full list, check out our [GitHub Repository][repository].

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg